ietf-wg-scone/logistic/ipr-cfa-poll/draft-thoji-scone-trone-protocol.md

 Title: IPR call on draft-thoji-scone-protocol-00

  Authors, Contributors, WG,

  Note that draft-thoji-scone-protocol-00 is the replacement of draft-thoji-scone-trone-protocol-01.
- The docment name change is based on discussion and agreement in the interim.
+ The document name change is based on discussion and agreement in the interim.

  As a prerequisite for a adoption on this document: